1953 London to Christchurch air race

+As part of the festivities, Air New Zealand sponsored a beauty pageant on October 19, 1953.
+The winner was Patsy Lloyd, followed by 1st runner up Patricia Boswell (Cantwell) and Shirley Cutler.

 Race description

 Canterbury International Air Race Council was formed in Christchurch in 1948 to plan the race, together with the British Royal Aero Club.
-It was divided into an outright Speed Section, and a Handicap Section for commercial transport aircraft types.
+It was divided into an outright Speed Section, and a Handicap Section for commercial-type transport aircraft.
 Each plane was allowed to select its own route, as long as it was generally south-east, and any necessary intermediate stops.
-Several planes dropped out before it started.
+Several planes dropped out before it began; this left five military turbojet bombers and three propeller-driven transport planes.

-The 3 commercial propeller-driven planes took off at 5 minute intervals, starting at 16:30 GMT on Thursday 8th October.
-The 5 military jet bombers followed at 5 minute intervals, starting at 17:35.
-The time in New Zealand was 12 hours ahead, as British Summer Time had ended 4 days earlier, and New Zealand didn't use it then.
-The starting time of the jets was delayed by an hour, to avoid a photo finish in the dark, about 24 hours later.
+The race started on Thursday 8 October at 16:30 GMT.
+The time in New Zealand was 12 hours ahead, as British Summer Time had ended four days earlier, and New Zealand didn't use daylight saving time then.
+The three transport planes took off at five-minute intervals.
+The military jets followed, again at five-minute intervals, starting at 17:35; they were delayed by an hour, to avoid a photo finish in the dark about 24 hours later.
 Each plane was allowed 168 hours of elapsed time from the final plane's takeoff.

-The planes flew direct from London to the Middle East, except the DC-6 (via Rome) and the Hastings (via Athens).
+The planes flew direct from London to the Middle East, except the DC-6A (via Italy) and the Hastings (via Greece).
 After that, most of the routes were broadly similar, flying in almost a straight line via Ceylon, Cocos (Keeling) Islands and southern Australia.
 Canberra number "1" even managed to fly past Cocos without stopping.
-However, the DC-6 flew further north, via Karachi (West Pakistan), Burma, Indonesia and northern Australia.
+However, the DC-6A flew further north, via Pakistan (West), Burma, Indonesia and northern Australia.
 A great circle route would have been a few hundred miles shorter, over Finland and Japan.

 The prizes for each Section were the same: 1st £10,000; 2nd £3000; 3rd £1000; 4th £500.
 These are New Zealand pounds, which matched UK pounds at the time.
 The Handicap Section, rather than a race, was intended to be a trial based on a formula aimed at rewarding commercial efficiency over a long-haul route.